 My husband is now on recruiting duty, and we are nowhere near a base.
 In addition to everything else, he often tells me how the house is “his.”

 I thought this would clear by now, but it is getting worse and worse.
 I cannot talk to him and now just try to stay out of his way.
 He is very nasty to his mother and my whole family as well.

 From time to time, he has panic attacks.
 I also have panic attacks so I know how to identify them.

 What do I do?
 I do not want to get him in trouble with his superiors, or make him look like he has mental disorders and impact his career.

 If he is nasty to me now, I cannot imagine how he is going to act if I forced him to get help.

 I do not want to leave him, but he is destroying me and I am so tired.

 You have to do something.
 It concerns me when anyone is in an abusive relationship because I cannot tell you it will get better.
 It could get worse.

 Moreover, I cannot tell you what your husband will or won’t do to you.
 So you can’t pass off your responsibility to act just by saying you don’t want to tell anyone or get him in trouble.

-No, here’s the other problem: You are saying that you don’t want to say anything to his superiors or get him in trouble because you fear how he will act if he finds out you spoke.
+Here’s the other problem: You say that you don’t want to report anything to his superiors or get him in trouble because you fear how he will act if he finds out you spoke.
 You have to realize that you are describing an abusive relationship.